Dear Pregnant Mom Worried About Breastfeeding

-Please Be Advised: Breastfeeding can be a sensitive topic, especially for mamas who were not able to meet their breastfeeding goals for whatever reason, or mamas who knew they wanted to formula feed.
-As a breastfeeding counselor, I will always encourage a mother to breastfeed if that is her goal.
-Please do not mistake this for being against moms who choose formula or supplement with it!
-We are all caring, loving mothers doing our best.
+Please Be Advised: Breastfeeding can be a sensitive topic.
+As an IBCLC, I will always encourage you to breastfeed if that is your goal.
+Please do not mistake this for being against formula or parents who choose it!
+We are all caring, loving parents doing our best.
 Please read the following post with caution if breastfeeding is an emotional or sensitive topic for you.

 Dear Mom Worried About Breastfeeding Failure,